DannyBen/dot_options/README.md

   end
 end

-# Get an object with the default settings
+# Get an object with the default options
 skin = Skin.new
 p skin.background.color
 #=> :lime

-# Get an object and override some settings
+# Get an object and override some root options using a hash
 skin = Skin.new color: :blue
 p skin.color
 #=> :blue

-# Note that when initializing a subclass with a hash, it will replace
-# the given branch.
-In this case border.width will be lost.
-skin = Skin.new border: { color: :yellow }
-puts skin.border
-#=> color = :yellow

-# You can overcome this by initializing with a block, like this:
+# Get an object and update some deep options using a block
 skin = Skin.new { border.color = :yellow }
 puts skin.border
 #=> color = :yellow
 #=> width = 3

-# ... or like this
+# The initialization block receives the object itself which can be useful
+# in some cases
-skin = Skin.new { |skin| skin.color = :cyan }
+skin = Skin.new do |skin|
+  skin.color = :cyan
+  skin.border.width = 10
+end
 p skin.color
+p skin.border
 #=> :cyan
+#=> <color: :red, width: 10>
 ```

 ## Contributing / Support